 No illnesses linked to Discovery Bay algae blooms have been reported in 2017.
 A child became sick after swimming in Discovery Bay during a similar event in 2016.
 Only recreational water areas are affected.
 Tap water in Discovery Bay is unaffected by the algae bloom.

-For updates, detailed explanations of posted advisories, a map of sampling sites and other information, visit
+For updates, detailed explanations of posted advisories, lab results of sampling sites and other information, visit

 To contact Environmental Health please call (925) 692-2500.

 Thank you for your support in helping us to keep your community safe.